External Ids for VIM Gene

 GeneCards Summary for VIM Gene

 VIM (Vimentin) is a Protein Coding gene.
-Diseases associated with VIM include cataract 30, pulverulent and pulverulent cataract.
-Among its related pathways are MicroRNAs in cancer and Cardiac conduction.
+Diseases associated with VIM include Cataract 30, Pulverulent and Pulverulent Cataract.
+Among its related pathways are ERK Signaling and Apoptotic cleavage of cellular proteins.
 GO annotations related to this gene include identical protein binding and protein C-terminus binding.
 An important paralog of this gene is KRT82.

 UniProtKB/Swiss-Prot for VIM Gene